 The TargetProcessorModel option instructs the translator to perform optimizations for the specified processor model.
 Programs created with this option run on all supported hardware models, but generally run faster on the specified processor model.
-Valid values are 0 for Star processors, 2 for POWER4 processors, 3 for POWER5 processors, 4 for POWER6 processors, and 5 for POWER7 processors.
-The default value depends on the target release associated with the program object.
-For IBM i V5R2 and IBM i V5R3, the default value is 2.
-For IBM i V5R4, the default value is 3.
-For IBM i 6.1, the default value is 4.
-For IBM i 7.1, the default value is 5.
+See the following table for the TargetProcessorModel values, associated processor models, and target release-specific defaults for the option.

+Target release of program TargetProcessorModel value Specified processor model

+IBM i 7.3 and IBM i 7.2 6 POWER8

+IBM i 7.1 5 POWER7

+IBM i 6.1 4 POWER6

+V5R4 and earlier 3 POWER5